Creepy Things That Were Considered Normal 100 Years Ago

 The government tried to kill drinkers during Prohibition

 Resistance to Prohibition appeared immediately.
 Maryland flatly refused to enforce it, and many states and municipalities underfunded enforcement.
 Banning the production and sale of alcohol didn't diminish the desire, so, naturally, a market emerged to supply it.
 And since alcohol was now a most profitable substance, bootleggers and Mafia bosses who sold it had lots of money to bribe police officers, politicians, and judges.
-Police were openly corrupt, and since Prohibition was largely driven by racist, anti-immigrant and anti-Catholic attitudes, it helped fuel the Klan's resurgent terror campaign.
+Police were openly corrupt, and since Prohibition was largely driven by racist, anti-immigrant, and anti-Catholic attitudes, it helped fuel the Klan's resurgence.

 Thirsty Americans risked prison to buy beer.
 And sometimes their lives.
 Homemade booze, "bathtub gin," killed four times as many people during Prohibition as it did prior.
 By 1926, these deaths were less accidental and more deliberate.
-According to Vox, since much of the homemade liquor was made using industrial alcohols, the feds increased the amount of methanol, a deadly poison, required to make industrial alcohols.
-Famed humorist Will Rogers quipped that "governments used to murder by the bullet only.
+Since much of the homemade liquor was made using industrial alcohols, the feds increased the amount of methanol, a deadly poison, required to make industrial alcohols.
+Famed humorist Will Rogers quipped (via the CATO Institute) that "governments used to murder by the bullet only.
 Now it's by the quart."

 Health care might have looked scary for women 100 years ago, but mental health care was terrifying for everyone.
-It probably shouldn't surprise that an era obsessed with science and new technology might produce psychiatric treatments more akin to Philip K. Dick than to the DSM.
+It probably shouldn't surprise that an era obsessed with science and new technology might produce psychiatric treatments more akin to Philip K. Dick than to the Diagnostic and Statistical Manual of Mental Disorders (DSM).

-As noted by Origins, treatment for mental illness was fashionable for eugenics supporters.
-States commonly prohibited marriage for individuals with mental illness or went one step further and sterilized them.
-Over 65,000 mentally ill Americans were sterilized until the last such operation in Oregon (in 1981?!).
+Treatment for mental illness was fashionable for eugenics supporters.
+States commonly prohibited marriage for individuals with mental health issues or went one step further and sterilized them.
+Over 65,000 mentally ill Americans were sterilized until the last such operation in Oregon – in 1981.
 Schizophrenia could be treated with insulin shock therapy, where patients are given progressively larger doses of insulin, leaving them at high risk for brain damage.
-One New Jersey doctor thought mental illness was caused by untreated infections and went on a 20-year spree of unnecessarily removing teeth, tonsils, and even organs from patients searching for the crazy-making disease, killing 30 to 45 percent of them.
+One New Jersey doctor thought mental illness was caused by untreated infections and between 1907 to 1930, went on a spree of unnecessarily removing teeth, tonsils, and even organs from patients searching for the crazy-making disease, killing 30 to 45 percent of them.

 But it wouldn't be the early 20th century without electricity and sexism.
-There was electroshock therapy, which induces seizures by electrocuting the patient and (the horrifying initial overuse of the procedure notwithstanding) is actually still practiced today.
-Even as women fought for the right to vote, there were still doctors who "went so far as to posit a direct and casual [sic] connection between women's reproductive organs and insanity" and sent women to asylums for obvious signs of insanity, which could be pretty much anything men didn't like.
+There was electroshock therapy, which induces seizures by electrocuting the patient and is actually still practiced today.
+Even as women fought for the right to vote, there were still doctors who thought female reproductive organs were linked to mental health issues, and sent women to asylums for supposed signs of insanity, which could be pretty much anything men didn't like.

 Sports were bloody